Call Mon-Sun:

 • By completing this form, you will be added to our mailing list.
 You may opt out at any time.

 When faced with a confusing or concerning medical issue, we often rely upon the knowledge and expertise of medical professionals when it comes to treatment options, trusting that they are making the choice that is in our best interests.
-However, that also means that we often don’t perform our due diligence when it comes to researching the substances we are putting into our body.
+However, that also means neglecting personal due diligence when it comes to researching medication.
 Worse, many of us fail to explore any alternative solutions.
-As it turns out, there’s a lot more to some of the drugs we take than meets the eye.
+As it turns out, there’s more to learn about many of the drugs on the market today that even prescribers may not be aware of.

-While fluoxetine is generally classed as an antidepressant, it is more specifically an SSRI, or selective serotonin reuptake inhibitor.
-The aim of SSRIs is to help increase the level of serotonin present in the brain.
-Serotonin, often described as “the happy hormone,” plays a significant role in mood stabilization, promoting feelings of happiness and overall wellness.
-Serotonin also regulates certain other functions of the body, such as digestion, sleep, and healing.
+While fluoxetine is classed as an antidepressant, it is more specifically an SSRI, or selective serotonin reuptake inhibitor.
+The aim of SSRIs is to help increase the level of serotonin active in the brain.
+Serotonin is a natural chemical — a neurotransmitter — that buffers the impact of outside stimulation, and naturally plays a significant role in mood, promoting feelings of relaxation and ease.
+Serotonin also regulates thousands of other functions of the body, including digestion, sleep, blood sugar levels, metabolism, growth, gastrointestinal motility, and a very wide range of other vital functions.6

 How Do Issues With Serotonin Production Affect the Human Body?